Smellen/SplunkeGSD/README.md

 Installation Instructions
 =========================
+PLEASE RUN THE MAKE SCRIPT AS SUDO

-If you would like to change the application name include SplunkeGSD=appname in the make command e.g. make SplunkeGSD=appname install
+If you would like to change the application name include SplunkeApp=appname in the make command e.g. 'sudo make SplunkeApp=appname install'

 Additional Install Notes:
 - The commands will need to use sudo